 Kelly has 20 years' experience in all aspects of administration and managing an independent training organisation.
-She has recently completed her Masters in Tertiary Management.
+She has a Masters in Tertiary Management.
 Kelly is responsible for overseeing learners' enrolments, implementing projects and interfacing with government agencies.

-Christine Ozich - Campus Manager
+Christine Ozich - Relationship Manager & Pastoral Care

-Christine Ozich is the Campus Manager and online campus 'mum'.
+Christine Ozich is the Relationship Manager and online campus 'mum.'
 She is an excellent communicator, accomplished administrator and draws experience from a variety of industries/positions she's contributed to in previous years.
 Christine is responsible for community relationships and pastoral care.
 She is enthusiastic about the future and the opportunities that will avail themselves to people who are.